Healthy Homes Assessment Anderson Park

 What We Do

-As building inspectors, we take on all components associated with expert home inspections.
-We are here to make sure that you make the correct decision when purchasing your next property.
+As building inspectors, we handle all issues involved in specialist house inspects.
+We are here to ensure you make the right choice when it comes to buying your next home.

-We are serious about your investment and conduct detailed examinations to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the exciting aspects of purchasing or owning an house.
+We take your investment seriously and conduct detailed examinations to make sure you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the enjoyable aspects of buying or owning a home.

-We specialise in a variety of solutions to make sure you are fully updated on the condition of any property you might be considering buying or selling as well as additional services.
+We are specialised in a range of solutions to make sure that you are fully aware of the state of any property that you might be thinking of buying or selling and also other services.

-We have a systematic approach to your property inspection as well as the latest technology in software that incorporates digital images into your document, you can actually see any issues that could be found.
-Through our detailed report, it’s no wonder we receive so many clients who recommend our services to their family and friends.
+With our systematic approach to your property inspection and the latest software technology which includes digital photos in the Report, you are able to actually see any issues that could be identified.
+Through our detailed report, it’s easy to understand why we receive so many referrals from clients our service to family members and acquaintances.

 Highly Sillked & Insured Inspection Professionals